 Once again we find ourselves talking about creatinine as it really is the most stable and accurate substance to measure kidney function out of all kidney tests.
-In comparison to the simple creatinine test and in some respects the eGFR test, this test is superior as it is measured over longer period (24hours); and also incorporates the urine as well as the blood, thereby increasing the tests accuracy.
+In comparison to the simple creatinine test and in some respects the eGFR test, this test is superior as it is measured over a longer period (24hours); and also incorporates the urine as well as the blood, thereby increasing the test’s accuracy.

 To perform a creatinine clearance test two samples are required: 1. a blood sample 2. a 24 hour urine sample.
 The creatinine clearance rate is then calculated by comparing the two samples.
-To come up with a final figure the rate is adjusted according to the patients’ body size.
+To come up with a final figure the rate is adjusted according to the patient’s body size.
 The reference ranges for creatinine clearance are as follows: men: 97 to 137 ml/min and women 88 to 128 ml/min.

-As far as kidney tests go urinalysis is your first line of testing; it is quick, cheap, and anyone can do it themselves at home (though usually done your doctor’s office).
+As far as kidney tests go urinalysis is your first line of testing; it is quick, cheap, and anyone can do it themselves at home (though usually done at your doctor’s office).
 This is definitely a good place to start if you have not been diagnosed yet and want to know some basic answers fast, or is useful to track your kidney health at home if you are following a treatment plan of any kind.

 Urinalysis is carried out by using ‘dipsticks’ that are typically made from plastic (or cardboard) with (usually) 9 different reagent test patches.
-These 9 reagent test patches once urinated on (on dip in urine), will change colour to reflect various measurements.
+These 9 reagent test patches once urinated on (or dip in urine), will change colour to reflect various measurements.
 Just like litmus paper when measuring the acidity or alkalinity of a fluid, these 9 reagent patches will change colour reflecting the makeup of your urine, and therefore the health of your kidneys.